wp-plugins/just-a-tweet/readme.txt

 == Changelog ==

+= 0.3 =
+* Switched to using a newer Twitter API call
+* Wasn't working if latest tweet was a retweet.
+Would cause an error on the first page view and then a JSON error after it was pulled from cache.

 = 0.2 =
 * Added just_a_tweet short code so you can use this inside a post or page without